Alyssa Eroa

 Alyssa Eroa (born September 6, 1996) is a Filipino volleyball player and currently playing for the Zus Coffee Thunderbelles in the Premier Volleyball League.

 Career

 Indoor

-Eroa play for the Lady Stags of the San Sebastian College-Recoletos in the National Collegiate Athletic Association (NCAA).
+Eroa played for the Lady Stags of the San Sebastian College-Recoletos in the National Collegiate Athletic Association (NCAA).

 She ended her stint with San Sebastian last playing for them in Season 93.

 Beach

 Eroa also played in the Beach Volleyball for the Lady Stags together with her beach volley partner, Grethcel Soltones from NCAA Season 90–92.

 In the departure of Soltones in the NCAA, Dangie Encarnacion became her beach volley partner for her last playing year in Season 93.